input-output-hk/cardanodocs.com-archived/_docs/technical/2017-05-14-hd-wallets.md

 -   via **mnemonics**,
 -   via export file.

-**Mnemonics** is generated on frontend side and allows to deterministically generate secret key.
-Names won't be restored.
+**Mnemonics** is generated on front end side and allows to deterministically generate secret key.
+Names will not be restored.

-Export file allows to restore whole wallet structure.
+Export file allows to restore the whole wallet structure.

 ### Import